-There are several places, where you can learn about Maori culture in Rotorua.
+There are several places, where you can learn about Maori culture of indigenous inhabitants of New Zealand.
 For authentic experience visit the village of Whakarewarewa, where Maori people still live.

 Whakarewarewa is a Maori village, placed in the beautiful thermal area, among pools and springs.
 Locals will guide you through the village and their lifestyle, and you will also see a Maori cultural performance (including Haka dance).
 Could you believe that they still cook in hot springs?
-Tickets are available here.
 Tickets are available online.
 You can also book an experience with a traditional meal.

 In addition to Whararewarewa village you may visit also:

 - Tamaki Maori village – famous for award-winning 3,5-hour evening experience with dinner, welcoming ceremony, and dances.
 You can find tickets here.

 - Mitai Maori village – best value evening experience in Rotorua, with dance, hangi, music, and chance to see glowworms.
 Buy tickets online.